dmlc/xgboost/plugin/README.md

 you can ignore this section.

-When you want to link ```libxgboost.a``` with additional plugins included, you will need to enabled whole archeive via The following option.
+When you want to link ```libxgboost.a``` with additional plugins included, you will need to enabled whole archive via The following option.
 ```bash
 --whole-archive libxgboost.a --no-whole-archive
 ```